-Year 9:
+Year 9

-Choose any dog related topic of your choice and compose a 5-10-page report or a 30-45-minute video describing your topic.

-There are a few examples below:

-Design your own breeding facility

-Include size of the facilities, cost for food, vet care, breeding contract, purchase contracts, licensees needed, how you would choose your breeding stock, and regulations for your township, etc.

-Explain the history of a dog rescue

-Include history of the breed it supports, how they were founded, how they acquire their animals, how they adopt them out and the requirements for adoptees, how they are funded, etc.

-Describe a dog career you would like to pursue

-Include what schooling in necessary, where would you apply or would you start your own store front, what would your day-to-day responsibilities be, how much could you make per year, how would you acquire cliental, etc.
+- Choose any dog related topic of your choice and compose a 5-10-page report or a 30-45-minute video describing your topic. - There are a few examples below: - Design your own breeding facility - Include size of the facilities, cost for food, vet care, breeding contract, purchase contracts, licenses needed, how you would choose your breeding stock, and regulations for your township, etc. - Explain the history of a dog rescue - Include the history of the breed it supports, how they were founded, how they acquire their animals, how they adopt them out and the requirements for adoptees, how they are funded, etc. - O Describe a dog career you would like to pursue - Include what schooling is necessary, where would you apply or would you start your own store front, what would your day-to-day responsibilities be, how much you could make per year, how would you acquire clientele, etc.

+Dog Notebook Questions

-Year 10:
+Year 10

-Write an overview of all your years in the 4-H Dog Care Project
+• Write an overview of all your years in the 4-H Dog Care Project